eclipse-theia/theia-website/src/docs/blueprint_download.md

 # Eclipse Theia Blueprint

-Eclipse Theia Blueprint has been rebranded to "Theia IDE" and has moved to <a href="../#theiaide">this page</a>.
+Eclipse Theia Blueprint has been rebranded to "Theia IDE" and has moved to [this page](/#theiaide).